HarryHelsing/HarryHelsing/README.md

-I’m @HarryHelsing
+Nice to meet you, I’m @HarryHelsing

-I've been learning Rust and programming for nearly two years as a side project.
-I have never programmed before this, other than a little Bash usage in Linux which I switched to a few years ago.

-I have tried my hands at a range of things, creating a game in Bevy (Rust), creating a language learning CLI tool, and a few other strange projects.

-If you want to comment upon my code feel free.
-I'm both happy to share the little I know and receive advice on improving my code.
+After many years of experimenting with Linux I decided to learn my first programming language, Rust, in 2023.
+The way it elegantly combined safety, speed, reliability, and usability still fascinates me to this day, though the learning curve is intense!
+In July 2025 I decided to go from hobbiest to full time in developing my skills.
+With the aim to learn Linux Systems Administration.

+I'm hoping to combine and refine my growing skills in Linux and programming to become a proficient System Admin.
+Though I am refining with this goal in mind I am open to exploring many side goals and projects to keep my perspective and skills fresh and flexible.

+Current experiments include:
+- Making a language learning note taking CLI tool to help with my Italian
+- Making my own LAN server with AlmaLinux

+Previous experiments of mine include:
+- Making simple Rust CLI tools
+- Creating some weird and wonderful bash scripts
+- Making a game in Rust with Bevy

-*📫 How to reach me...*
+How to reach me

-- harryhelsing@proton.me or @HarryHesling on Telegram
+harryhelsing@proton.me or @HarryHesling on Telegram

 <!---
 HarryHelsing/HarryHelsing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.